Cambridge-Hands-On-Science/Experiments/Experiments/Retired/Taking pictures as a vet: How to see inside your pet - CBS 2019 talk.md

 **nan** - X-rays are an extremely useful type of image that are used by vets almost every day.
 When might a vet need to take an X-ray?
 How do X-ray machines work?
 What can you see on an X-ray image?
 And what do X-rays of different animals look like?

-Last initially checked on 2019-01-12 by Jennifer Simpson (jks61@cam.ac.uk)) and doublechecked on 2019-01-12 by Matthew Le Maitre (msl54@cam.ac.uk))
+Last initially checked on 2019-01-12 by Jennifer Simpson (jks61@cam.ac.uk)) and double-checked on 2019-01-12 by Matthew Le Maitre (msl54@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->